YangxGithub/helix-cardano-lsd/README.md

 - [ ] Burn stADA to blackhole
 - [ ] Send ADA to user

-- [x] Delegate stake contract to stake pool
+- [x] Delegate stake contract to stake pool (Let’s temporarily use someone else’s pool first, and then we can change it to our own pool later)

 ## Stake Contract Address